-CAMP AYS – Entering First Grade and Up in Central Indiana
+CAMP AYS – For Children Entering Grades K-6 in Central Indiana*

 For site specific information, please click on the school name.

-Camp AYS at Newby will be closed the entire week of July 3.
+Camp AYS at Newby will be closed the week of July 1.

 **subject to change